Bathgate: Theatre and cinema

 The Regal is a community theatre in Bathgate on North Bridge Street.
 The theatre was originally a cinema, completed in 1938 and later renovated in 1995.
 It is in the Art Deco style.

 The local cinema, Bathgate Cinema, located on the site of the old St Davids Church closed in April 2024.

 George Place and the Steelyard

 The central town square of Bathgate is known as the Steelyard which lies to the north of George Place.
 The Steelyard has a memorial fountain, the McLagan Fountain, provided with support from the wife of the 19th century MP Peter McLagan.
 It was produced by Walter MacFarlane & Co. and erected in 1878 at the crossroads with Hopetoun Street but later moved to its present position.

 Bennie Museum

 The Bennie Museum is a local community museum in the town.
 The museum opened in 1989 and is run by volunteers as a charitable trust.
 It contains items connected with the history of Bathgate and well as exhibits of childhood life.
 The museum is located at 9-11 Mansefield Street in a row of cottages that are Category C listed dating between the late 18th and mid 19th century in construction.

+Parks

+Parks in Bathgate include Kirkton Park (an historic town park), as well as the Balbardie Park of Peace.
+Wester Inch Ponds is a public park with numerous ponds that are used as the sustainable urban drainage system for the Wester Inch estate.